 Strengthening Feminist Movements

 Our core and flexible grantmaking programme, Strengthening Feminist Movements supports women, girls, trans, and intersex rights activists, groups, and networks, working at the local, subnational, and national levels.
-The common threads that run through the grants under this programme are:
+Through this program, we invest in community leadership, collaboration, and partnerships to strengthen women’s rights movements across Asia.

 Stay tuned for the upcoming call!